pybricks/pybricks-micropython/doc/source/examples/robot_arm_h25.rst

 Robot Arm H25
 =====================

-The example program below is written for the core education Robot Arm H25.
-It moves the black hubs around forever.
+This example program makes the robot move the black wheel hub stacks around forever.
 Start the program with the black hubs positioned as show in the picture.
-The robot arm will first initialise and then start moving the hubs around.
+The robot arm will first initialize and then start moving the hubs around.

-Building instructions for the robot arm can be found `on the LEGO website <https://le-www-live-s.legocdn.com/sc/media/lessons/mindstorms-ev3/building-instructions/ev3-model-core-set-robot-arm-h25-56cdb22c1e3a02f1770bda72862ce2bd.pdf>`_.
-Hint: turn the EV3 Intelligent Brick 180 degrees around when building.
-This way the micro SD card slot is accessible.
+You can find building instructions on the `LEGO Education website <https://le-www-live-s.legocdn.com/sc/media/lessons/mindstorms-ev3/building-instructions/ev3-model-core-set-robot-arm-h25-56cdb22c1e3a02f1770bda72862ce2bd.pdf>`_.

+Tip: When building the robot, reverse the orientation of the EV3 brick such that the microSD card is easily accessible.

 .. figure:: ../images/robot_arm.jpg
    :width: 90 %
    :alt: overview
    :align: center

-   Overview of the robot arm
+   Robot Arm H25

 .. literalinclude:: ../../../examples/ev3/robot_arm_h25/main.py